For Terry McLaurin, the work comes first, then ‘the truth will come out on Sunday’

 “I said, ‘They’re good with everything?’ ” Turner recalled saying to Terrell.
 “He said, ‘Yeah, of course.’ ”

-So Turner called the play and returned to one simple truth that served Washington for two-plus years:
+So Turner called the play and returned to one simple truth that has served Washington for two-plus years:

 “I knew we still had Terry,” Turner said Thursday with a smile.

-Terry McLaurin, the 2019 third-round pick who was erroneously labeled as primarily a special-teamer by draft pundits, has not only emerged as Washington’s leading receiver but also its finest player with a ceiling still far from view.
+Terry McLaurin, the 2019 third-round pick who was erroneously labeled as primarily a special-teamer by draft pundits, has emerged as not only Washington’s leading receiver but also its finest player with a ceiling still far from view.

-Through four games this season, McLaurin has played all but four offensive snaps for the highest rate (98.3 percent) among any receiver, ranks seventh in receiving yards (354) and is tied for fourth with 10 explosive plays (16 or more yards).
+Through four games this season, McLaurin has played all but four offensive snaps for the highest rate (98.3 percent) among all wideouts, ranks seventh in receiving yards (354) and is tied for fourth with 10 explosive plays (16 or more yards).
 He also leads the league with 11 contested catches, according to Pro Football Focus, and he’s done it all while transitioning to the seventh quarterback (Taylor Heinicke) and third positional coach (Terrell) of his career.

-Yet McLaurin, at least nationally, has a celebrity that seems to pale in comparison to most No. 1 receivers.
-And he has a pay to match; McLaurin, who is still on his rookie contract, has one of the lowest base salaries on Washington’s roster and, according to the contracts website Over the Cap, is the NFL’s biggest bargain among pass-catchers and running backs with a projected average annual value of $18.4 million — roughly $17.5 million more than his current average pay.
+Yet McLaurin, at least nationally, has a celebrity that seems to pale in comparison to those of most No. 1 receivers.
+And he has the pay to match; McLaurin, who is still on his rookie contract, has one of the lowest base salaries on Washington’s roster and, according to the contracts website Over the Cap, is the NFL’s biggest bargain among pass-catchers and running backs with a projected average annual value of $18.4 million — roughly $17.5 million more than his current average pay.

-“He’s so underappreciated, and maybe it’s because Washington hasn’t won a ton, or the quarterback he plays with is not elite or whatnot,” former NFL quarterback and current ESPN analyst Dan Orlovsky said.
+“He’s so underappreciated, and maybe it’s because Washington hasn’t won a ton or the quarterback he plays with is not elite or whatnot,” former NFL quarterback and current ESPN analyst Dan Orlovsky said.
 “He belongs in the conversation of one of the top receivers in the NFL.”

 But as McLaurin draws more fans with his acrobatic catches and refined route-running, perhaps his greatest skill is one few get to see: his preparation.